mrrorinc/unified-architecture-for-JavaScript-applications/README.md

 ## Shared Code Space

-- TODO: guide lines on source repositories for shared modules
+- TODO: guidelines on source repositories for shared modules
-- TODO: guide lines on publishing packages and plugins as shared modules
+- TODO: guidelines on publishing packages and plugins as shared modules